tremes/jboss-seam/examples/booking/README.md

 2. Set JBOSS_HOME environment property.

-3. In the blog-ear directory run:
+3. In the booking-ear directory run:

     mvn jboss-as:deploy

-4. Open this URL in a web browser: http://localhost:8080/seam-blog
+4. Open this URL in a web browser: http://localhost:8080/seam-booking

+### Using Ant

+1. In the example root directory run:

+    ant clean package

+2. Copy seam-booking.ear from directory booking-ear/target to the deployment directory of JBoss AS ($JBOSS_HOME/standalone/deployments by default)

+3. Open this URL in a web browser: http://localhost:8080/seam-booking

 Testing the example